Veterinary Nurses Champion Health and Safety through Day One Competences...

 ‘As my degree is from a training centre that has been accredited by ACOVENE, it was easy to become a Registered Veterinary Nurse (RVN).
 I could trust the registration process, making my decision to go and work in the UK an easy one.
 Thanks to this trust, I could fulfil my ambition, leading to a great experience and a wealth of knowledge.
 It allowed me to realise that the career and skills of a veterinary nurse don’t stop at the Belgian border!’

-Evelien Goyvaerts will be lecturing at the upcoming FECAVA Euro Congress in Antwerp in September 2025 (The use and placement of feeding tubes; Nursing care of the pancreatic patients; and The correct calculation of dilutions and constant-rate infusions).
+Evelien Goyvaerts lectured to a fully packed auditorium at the FECAVA Euro Congress in Antwerp in September 2025: Her concepts were well received by her peers and acclaimed by the audience in general.
+Her subjects were : The use and placement of feeding tubes; Nursing care of the pancreatic patients; and The correct calculation of dilutions and constant-rate infusions.

 *In some countries, they are called veterinary technicians, veterinary auxiliaries, para-veterinarians or simply carers for sick animals.
 European standards for the education and training of these professionals have been set up by ACOVENE.